imasdekar/urja-site/content/get_involved/volunteer_intern.md

 ---
-title: Work for the Young Women
+title: Volunteer & Intern
-type: work_for_young_women
+type: volunteer_intern
-description: If you are a corporate or small business with employment opportunities, check out our job portal where you could post about your job openings as well as find cv’s the young women with competent skills
+description: If you would like to be a changemaker, donate your time and join our global community of volunteers and interns.
-work_button_text: Explore
+volunteer_button_text: EXPLORE
 slides:
 - hero_image: "/images/uploads/get_involved_volunteer.jpeg"
   text: Volunteer & Intern